ArnavMK/Reverb/README.md

 #Reverb

 This is a very simple reverb plugin made with HISE, an audio engine.
 You can look at the video doccumentation of this plugin where I showcase the sound by playing some snippets of songs.
+(VIDEO DOCCUMENTAION (2 min).mp4)
 NOTE: There was no code in this project.
 It was made by visual scripting functionality provided in HISE as this was an introductory project.